Aetherinox/csf-firewall/docs/docs/install/install.md

 <br />

-If the interface matches the screenshot above, the CSF integration with Interworx is complete.
+If the interface matches the screenshot above, the CSF integration with CWP is complete.

 You can now proceed to the [Next Steps](#next-steps) or skip the rest of this section and begin our [Configuration](../usage/configuration.md) chapter to get things set up.